 Teams have a custom meme and sticker editor while Slack has meme bot integration.

 6. Communication Instruments

 Being able to communicate effectively is the most important of all collaboration skills.
-People appreciate the tool, which provides ability to reply/comments on conversation threads and features such as in-line reply, direct replies, feedback etc.
+People appreciate the tool, which provides the ability to reply or comment on conversation threads and features such as in-line reply, direct replies, feedback etc.

-Teams also includes an improved search bar at the top of the interface, which allows for chat-wide searching and information integration.
-You can search using the bar and then insert a result into a chat.
-You can also take quick actions using slash commands in the search bar, like changing your status or adding a user to a team.
+At the top of the interface, Teams have included an improved search bar that allows chat-wide searching and data integration.
+You can search using the bar and push a desired result into the chat.
+You can also drive fast actions using slash commands in the search bar, such as making changes in your status or adding users to various teams.

-Another marquee feature of Teams is the ability to create conversation threads within a chatroom.
-Instead of getting lost in a flurry of messages seemingly all about different things, you can directly respond to a message or topic in a thread under the original thought.
-This can help workers avoid wasting time catching up on who is responding to what message.
-Teams has a built-in tool to conduct the polls & surveys, while Slack requires a plug-in.
+Another top feature of Microsoft Teams is the ability to make conversation threads within a chatroom.
+Rather getting lost in a pool of messages about different things, you can directly respond to a message or topic within a thread just under the original message.
+This help workers avoid waste of time or keep catching up on who is responding to what messages.
+Teams come with built-in tools to conduct polls & surveys, while Slack requires a plug-in to enable the same.